DataDog/hiring-engineers/answers.md

 # Collecting Metrics:
 > Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

-I installed the ddaent following the instructions.
+I installed the dd-agent following the instructions.
 Then I added 1 line in `/etc/dd-agent/datadog.conf` and restarted the agent.

 ```
 [...]